ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 5. Send bitcoin
 6. Allow transaction parties (sender and receiver) to communicate with each other using Bitcoin's in-built messaging system

 This project will produce an app for Linux and Windows desktops.
 This app is non-custodial, giving users full control of their funds.
-This project relies on sponsorship as the app is free, does not generate any earnings, and open source.
+This project relies on sponsorships as the app is free, does not generate any earnings, and open source.

 **Potential Impact to the Bitcoin Community:**